MiaLi2022/Personal-Project/project_g6a3b/README.md

   Or You can trigger my audio component by select the **menu** item labelled **"Customers"**, then click a button.
 - You can save the state of my application by select the **menu** item labelled **"Save To File"**.
 - You can reload the state of my application by select the **menu** item labelled **"Reload From File"**, then click the button labelled **"search"** and choose the file (customers.txt as recommended for test).

-## Phase 4: Task 2
-- Test and design a class that is robust.
-You must have at least one method that throws a checked exception.
-You must have one test for the case where the exception is expected and another where the exception is not expected.